-1.1 Behaviour which is perceived as obsessive, persistent, harassing, prolific, repetitious.
+1.1 Displays an approach which is experienced by councillors and/or staff as one or more of the following: obsessive, persistent, harassing, prolific, repetitious.

-- 1.2 Displays an insistence on pursuing unmeritorious issues and/or unrealistic outcomes beyond all reason. - 1.3 Displays an insistence upon pursuing meritorious complaints or issues in an unreasonable manner, for example failing to focus on addressing the issue in a harmonious and pragmatic way. - 1.4 Forms part of a 'scatter gun' approach, with copies of letters being sent to several recipients on a regular basis, often including various council officers, the media, the MP, the Mayor, other Councillors and external regulators; and/or is part of a completely random approach, lacking any clear focus, or seeming to have been solely designed for the purpose of 'fishing' for information without any idea of what might be revealed. - 1.5 Repeated and/or frequent requests for information, whether or not those requests are made under the access to information legislation. - 1.6 Repeated use of social media to criticise Council members or officers could also be judged as vexatious conduct, as this could amount to cyber-bullying.
+- 1.2 Displays an insistence on pursuing unmeritorious matters and/or irrational outcomes beyond all reason. - 1.3 Displays an insistence upon pursuing meritorious complaints or concerns in an unreasonable manner, for example failing to focus on addressing a matter in a harmonious and pragmatic way. - 1.4 Forms part of a scatter gun approach, with copies of letters being sent to several recipients on a regular basis, often including various council officers, the media, the MP, the Mayor, other Councillors and external regulators) sometimes before the person to whom correspondence is addressed to has had a reasonable opportunity to respond; and/or appears to be part of a completely random approach, lacking any clear focus, or seeming to have been solely designed for the purpose of speculatively seeking information without any idea of what might be revealed. - 1.5 Repeated and/or frequent requests for information, which have already received a response, or frequent (more than quarterly) requests for new information, whether or not those requests are made under the access to information legislation. - 1.6 Repeated use of social media to criticise Council members or officers which could amount to cyber-bullying.